Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime: The Lyapunov function

-The focus of this section is to prove Lemma~\ref{cor:derivs}.
+The aim of this section is to prove Lemma~\ref{lem:pde}.
 The following informal discussion provides a roadmap of the procedure.
-Given $x \in \Omega$, consider the system of integral equations
+Given $x \in \Omega$, \cite[Lemma 1]{GamaEsch2015} implies the existence and uniqueness of a solution $v^{x}(t)$ to the system of integral equations

-and let $v^{x}(t)$ denote the solution; existence and uniqueness was proved in \cite[Lemma 1]{GamaEsch2015}.
-The dynamical system above is the fluid model of $\{(X_1(t), X_2(t)) \}_{ t \geq 0}$.
+We refer to $v^{x}(t)$ as the fluid-model corresponding to the fluid-scaled CTMC $\{X(t)\}_{t\geq 0}$.
 The key idea is that

-solves the PDE \eqref{eq:pde}.
-Our plan is to a) better understand the behavior of the fluid model and b) use this understanding to obtain a closed form representation of the integral in \eqref{eq:value} to bound its derivatives.
-Section~\ref{sec:tau} takes care of a), while b) and the proof of Lemma~\ref{cor:derivs} can be found in Section~\ref{sec:dertech}.
-The function in \eqref{eq:value} is precisely what \cite{Stol2015} calls the drift-based fluid limit Lyapunov function.
-Derivative bounds play the same role in that paper as they do in the present one.
+will satisfy the PDE in Lemma~\ref{lem:pde}.
+Our plan is to a) better understand the behavior of the fluid model and b) to use this knowledge to obtain a closed form representation of \eqref{eq:ourdfl} and bound its derivatives. \begin{remark} Our choice of $f^*(x) =\int_{0}^{\infty} \big((v_2^{x}(s) - \kappa/\sqrt{n}) \vee 0\big) ds$ is a special case of a DFL Lyapunov function.
+More generally, a DFL Lyapunov function is any function of the form

-We wish to point out that in the arguments that follow, we never actually have to prove existence and uniqueness of $v^{x}(t)$, or that \eqref{eq:value} does indeed solve the PDE, or that the fluid model behaves the way we will describe it in Section~\ref{sec:tau}.
-All of this is merely guiding intuition for our final product Lemma~\ref{lem:derivs} in Section~\ref{sec:dertech}, where we describe a well-defined function that happens to solve the PDE.